arn008/kubernetes-workshop/basics.en.md

 We will do the same!
 There are two docker images available: `rubenernst/kubernetes-user-service:1.0.0` and `rubenernst/kubernetes-user-service-proxy:1.0.0`.
 As the name of the pod indicates, the last container is a proxy for the first container.

 Setup two deployments.
-De last container (proxy) needs to forward HTTP requests to the first container(user-service).
+The last container (proxy) needs to forward HTTP requests to the first container (user-service).
 The usual way to set this up, is by adding evironment variables.
 The environment variable for the proxy are `USER_SERVICE_HOST` and `USER_SERVICE_PORT`.

 Test if the proxy works by calling it through the browser.